nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

 julia> @btime (λ,x)=resinv(nep,λ=λ0,v=ones(n),maxit=100,linsolvercreator=creator);
   12.386 ms (39470 allocations: 20.29 MiB)
 ```
-This does not use a prefactorization using an LU-factorization
-and is therefore slower.
+This does not use a prefactorization and is therefore slower.

 The above approach corresponded to direct methods for linear systems.